smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 ## __2. COPY Syntax__

-The "__COPY__" statement creates data tables in the ThanoSQL DB with their data files in their workspace.
+The "__COPY__" statement creates data tables in the ThanoSQL workspace DB with their data files in their workspace.

 ```sql
 %%thanosql